Claus Gold Betig

-Claus Gabriel Gold Betig (born August 27, 1990 in Misiones, Argentina) is an Argentine footballer who plays as a centre-back for Argentine Primera Division club Argentinos Juniors.
+Claus Gabriel Gold Betig (born 27 August 1990) is an Argentine former footballer.

 Gold Betig is notorious for an incident that occurred after he signed a professional contract with Unión de Santa Fe.
 He was seen wearing Club Atlético Colón (Unión's bitter city rival) clothing in a local shop, and the club's leadership questioned his loyalty.
 After suffering abuse from Unión's supporters, he requested and was granted a termination of his contract.